-- Understand how to formulate home construction estimates including a bill of materials, and cost estimates. - Be exposed to available careers in the field of carpentry; such as electrical, plumbing and cabinetry. - Practice shop skills (including proper use of tools) and use shop safety at all times. - Understand the basic concepts of floor framing, wall framing, and roof framing. - Be able to distinguish the difference between rough carpentry and finish carpentry - Establish a hands on experience in residential electrical and plumbing
+- Understand all facets of basic carpenter construction. - Understand how to read floor plans and blue prints for building construction. - Understand how to formulate home construction estimates including a bill of materials, and cost estimates. - Be exposed to available careers in the field of carpentry; such as electrical, plumbing and cabinetry. - Practice shop skills (including proper use of tools) and use shop safety at all times. - Understand the basic concepts of floor framing, wall framing, and roof framing. - Be able to distinguish the difference between rough carpentry and finish carpentry - Establish a hands on experience in residential electrical and plumbing